All Episodes

 Bill Crystal at the Weekly Standard has a piece on it.

-The more the merrier, he says, and I'm just going to list the names of the people whose pictures are here.
+And I'm just going to list the names of the people whose pictures are here.

-You've got uh Marsha Blackburn, John Bolton, Jeb Bush, Ben Carson, Chris Christie, Ted Cruz, Carly Fiorina, Lindsay Graham, Mike Cuckabee, John Kasich, is that Steve King he's got there, one of them.
+You've got Marsha Blackburn, John Bolton, Jeb Bush, Ben Carson, Chris Christie, Ted Cruz, Carly Fiorina, Lindsey Graham, Mike Cuckabee, John Kasich.

 Who does he have there?

-Yeah, Peter King, that's the one he's got.
+That's the one he's got.

-He's got rather Steve than Peter, nonetheless.
+He's got, I'd rather Steve than Peter, nonetheless.

 He doesn't have Rand Paul.

-Uh he doesn't, Bill Kristol doesn't like Rand Paul.
+Bill Crystal doesn't like Rand Paul.

 Nonetheless, he's got all these other people here.

-I want you to understand what's going to happen, particularly for guys like Chris Christie and Jeb Bush, and Lindsay Graham, and if if Joe Scarborough were to run, it would happen to him.
+I want you to understand what's going to happen, particularly for guys like Chris Christie and Jeb Bush and Lindsey Graham.

 Any of these people, Carly Fiorina, this will happen to all of them.

-There are going to be a slew of stories from the Washington Post, from the New York Times, from CNN, from M SNBC, ABC, CBS, NBC, all of them.
+There are going to be a slew of stories from the Washington Post, from the New York Times, from CNN, from MSNBC, ABC, CBS, NBC, all of them.

 These are conservatives who aren't conservative enough for the crazy wingers in the GOP.